Diman Regional Vocational Technical High School: Athletics

 After an almost 30-year hiatus, Diman re-introduced football to the school in 2005.
 Diman's athletic teams compete at the Division 3 level of Massachusetts Interscholastic Athletic Association athletics, and at Division 3 for football.
 They compete in the Mayflower League, which is the largest athletics conference in Massachusetts, with 18 schools.

 In 2013, the Diman football team won the Mayflower League Championship for the first time in school history.
 In the process, they also qualified for the MIAA Division 6 State Playoffs.
 The Bengals won their first round match-up against Upper Cape, but eventually lost the following week to a powerful Millis/Hopedale cooperative team.

-The member schools of the Mayflower League are as listed below.